ppy/osu-wiki/news/2018/2018-05-06-project-loved-week-of-may-6th.md

 [Dschinghis Khan - Moskau](https://osu.ppy.sh/beatmapsets/5947) by ::RemmyX25::{ user=612 } et al.\
 *written by ::Toy::{ user=2757689 }*

 Quite possibly the "old map set to end old map sets", this MASSIVE collaboration by ::RemmyX25::{ user=612 } from 2009 features some of the most prolific names from that mapping era.
-Those familiar with maps predating 2010 will recognize names such as ::Hitoshirenu Shourai::{ user=602 }, [Larto](https://osu.ppy.sh/users/12328), ::Starrodkirby86::{ user=410 } and so many more!
+Those familiar with maps predating 2010 will recognize names such as ::Hitoshirenu Shourai::{ user=602 }, ::Larto::{ user=12328 }, ::Starrodkirby86::{ user=410 } and so many more!
 It truly is an authentic experience for anyone who hails by the older mapping style.

 [![](/wiki/shared/news/2018-05-06-project-loved-week-of-may-6th/osu/shoujo-to-ougonryuu-no-monogatari.jpg)](https://osu.ppy.sh/community/forums/topics/742391)